OpenTermsArchive/contrib-versions/Runescape/Privacy Policy.md

 5\.
 Disclosure of your personal data

-We may have to share your personal data with third parties set out below for the purposes set out in the table in paragraph 4 above.
+We may share your personal data with third parties set out below for the purposes set out in the table in paragraph 4 above.

 *   Specific marketing partners listed here.
 *   We may seek to acquire other businesses or merge with them.
 If a change happens to our business, then the new owners may use your personal data in the same way as set out in this privacy policy.